Charles Barkley: Phoenix Suns (1992–1996)

 As a result of severe back pains, Barkley began to speculate that the 1993–94 season would be his last in Phoenix.
-Playing through the worst injury problems of his career, Barkley managed 21.6 points on .495 shooting and 11.2 rebounds per game.
+Despite the back pain, he started the season by winning the 1993 McDonald's Open in Germany and being named the tournaments MVP.
+In the NBA, Barkley managed 21.6 points on .495 shooting and 11.2 rebounds per game.
 He was selected to his eighth consecutive All-Star Game, but did not play because of a torn right quadriceps tendon, and was named to the All-NBA Second Team.
 With Barkley fighting injuries, the Suns still managed a 56–26 record and made it to the Western Conference Semifinals.
 Despite holding a 2–0 lead in the series, the Suns lost in seven games to the eventual champions, the Houston Rockets, who were led by Hakeem Olajuwon.
 Despite his injuries, in Game 3 of a first-round playoff series against the Golden State Warriors, Barkley hit 23 of 31 field-goal attempts and finished with 56 points, the then-third-highest total ever in a playoff game.
 After contemplating retirement in the off-season, Barkley returned for his eleventh season and continued to battle injuries.
-He struggled during the first half of the season, but managed to gradually improve, earning his ninth consecutive appearance in the All-Star Game.
+He struggled during the first half of the season, but gradually managed to improve, earning his ninth consecutive appearance in the All-Star Game.
 He averaged 23 points on .486 shooting and 11.1 rebounds per game, while leading the Suns to a 59–23 record.
 In the playoffs, despite having a 3–1 lead in the series, the Suns once again lost to the defending and eventual two-time champion Houston Rockets in seven games.
 Barkley averaged 25.7 points on .500 shooting and 13.4 rebounds per game in the postseason, but was limited in Game 7 of the semi-finals by a leg injury.